iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Biconjugate Theorem.md

 Which is a contradiction to the definition of conjugate function because conjugate function $f^\star(y) = \sup_{x}\{\langle y, x\rangle - f(y)\}$. $\blacksquare$.

+#INCORECT, #UNFINISHED, the proof is not finished for the theorem yet.

 **Remarks**